realJohnDoe/org-sim/memory-bank/progress.md

 - **Project Initialization**: Vite project with React and TypeScript is set up at the repository root with necessary dependencies installed.
 - **Testing Setup**: Jest is configured for TypeScript with a test script added to package.json, ready for TDD cycles.
 - **Visualization Integration**: The `OrganizationGraph` component is integrated into `App.tsx`, rendering a force-directed graph of organizational structures using D3.js, with a slider to adjust the number of nodes dynamically.
+- **Hierarchy Initialization**: Simplified edge generation logic in `src/simulation/state.ts` to create a balanced organizational hierarchy based on a specified number of direct reports per manager.
+- **Test Updates**: Updated test logic in `src/simulation/state.test.ts` to correctly identify deeper hierarchy levels by checking for nodes not directly reporting to the root manager, with all tests passing.

 ## What's Left to Build
-- Integrate another slider for the number of direct reports per manager
+- Integrate another slider for the number of direct reports per manager to allow dynamic adjustment of hierarchy depth.
-- Implement first version of acting: submitting a product graph to be checked against the demand graph
+- Implement first version of acting: submitting a product graph to be checked against the demand graph.
-- Split agent definition from org definition
+- Split agent definition from org definition.
 - **Core Simulation Logic**: Implement pure functions with integrated testing for each increment following Test-Driven Development (TDD):
   - Agent behavior (idea generation, act, delegate, break down, reject) as declarative state transformations, with tests written before each behavior implementation.
   - Goal dynamics with configurable change frequencies, tested for correct state updates on change triggers.